PlasticTangerine/sr-bug-report-sheet/README.md

 # Saints Row Bug Report Sheet

 ## Foreword
-This is a compilation of bugs I noticed while playing the game. &nbsp;I have been playing the game since release day with a single character I imported from the Boss Factory. &nbsp;These bugs were noticed on the Epic Games (PC) version of the game. &nbsp;All bugs were recorded on game version **1.1.6.4392638**, yet some may have been discovered on earlier versions.
+This is a compilation of bugs I noticed while playing the game. &nbsp;I have been playing the game since release day with a single character I imported from the Boss Factory. &nbsp;These bugs were noticed on the Epic Games (PC) version of the game running with DirectX 12. &nbsp;All bugs were recorded on game version **1.1.6.4392638**, yet some may have been discovered on earlier versions.

 Here are my system specs:
 |        |                      |